Photo credit Sheri Silver

 Keep on Noshing

-9 Things to Do with Leftover Brisket
+9 Things To Make with Leftover Brisket

 Leftover brisket?
 Turn it into something equally delicious.